kmjsm2/cse185_final_project/README.md

-# cse185_final_project
+# gene-vis
-Input gene.results file and create volcano and scatter plot of TPM.
+gene-vis takes in gene.results file as a input and create volcano and scatter plot of TPM.
 ## Installiation

 ## Usage